 DEQ considered not expanding Oregon's gasoline dispensing facility rules to also apply to facilities that dispense gasoline into “non-road vehicles” and “non-road engines”.
 DEQ rejected this alternative because it does not align Oregon rules with EPA rules and would result in DEQ not receiving delegation of the federal rules.

 DEQ considered repealing Oregon’s utility mercury rule.
-DEQ rejected this alternative because the mercury limits in the utility mercury rule are more stringent than the mercury limits in the electric utility steam generating unit NESHAP.
+DEQ rejected this alternative because the mercury limits in the utility mercury rule are more protective of public health than the mercury limits in the electric utility steam generating unit NESHAP.
 DEQ also considered retaining the monitoring, recordkeeping, and reporting requirements in the utility mercury rule.
 DEQ rejected this alternative because the monitoring, recordkeeping, and reporting requirements in the utility mercury rule were taken from the vacated federal clean air mercury rule and either overlap or conflict with the monitoring, recordkeeping, and reporting requirements in the electric utility steam generating unit NESHAP.

 Changes to Air Contaminant Discharge Permitting Program